-ALL RESIDENTIAL VISITS Y / N COMMENTS Has the status of the tour operator/activity centre provider been checked?
+ALL RESIDENTIAL VISITS Y/N COMMENTS Has the status of the tour operator/activity centre provider been checked?
 Does the Tour Operator/activity centre provider specialise in the organisation of the relevant tour/activity?
 Have you checked out background information on the area and the hotel/centre for suitability (e.g. hotel is not situated in areas renowned for violence/muggings/prostitution etc.)?
 Have you checked that student rooms have individual locks to ensure personal safety?
 Is the ratio of supervisors to students adequate for the tour and complying with the conditions set out in Section 4.3?
 Have you drawn up an itinerary, including details of activities and any free time allowed?
 Have you made clear arrangements for the supervision of free time including contact arrangements (i.e. checklist of names and intended destinations of students, agreed curfew times, safety of money, keeping in groups)?
 Is any of the party qualified in First Aid?
 If not who is the appointed person taking responsibility for First Aid Box?
 Have arrangements been made for special needs including access during travel and accommodation (e.g. disability/diet/medical etc.)?
 If additional hazardous activities are included in the schedule have specific risk assessments been done to cover the activities (e.g. Ice skating/Skiing/Swimming/Mountain walking/Theme Parks etc.)?
 Have you provided a written briefing to both the students and their parents to cover the above, and provided them with appropriate contact numbers?
 Have you confirmed that the operator/activity centre safety guidelines meet the required standard?
 Have you obtained Parental Consent?
 Has planning for inclement weather/protection from sun been accounted for?
 Have you organised adequate insurance cover?
-ADDITIONAL RISK CONTROLS FOR FOREIGN TOURS Y/N NOTES Have students been briefed about local customs and behavioural, dress codes etc.?
+X 7/ X T NOTES ADDITIONAL RISK CONTROLS FOR FOREIGN TOURS Have students been briefed about local customs and behavioural, dress Y/N NOTES codes etc.?
 If vaccinations are necessary, have parents been informed?
+Have the tour destinations been checked for current travel/health advisory information?
 Are supervisors clear on how to contact any Emergency Services and Irish Embassy in the country of visit?
 Have the students obtained a European Health Insurance Card (available from the Health Service Executive) to ensure sufficient medical cover?
 Have you verified that all passports are valid?
 Telephone number of Irish Embassy/Consulate in country to be visited: